 Tenants in Alabama who are evicted for failure to pay rent can raise, as a counterclaim, the landlord's failure to make needed repairs.
 But this does not mean that tenants can withhold rent.
 When tenants properly file a counterclaim in an eviction lawsuit, they must pay all rent due into the court, and the court will then hear the counterclaim.
 If the judge decides that the counterclaim is frivolous, the landlord might be able to obtain attorneys' fees from the tenant.
 (Ala.
 Code § 35-9A-405.)

-For an overview of Alabama landlord-tenant law, including your rights to habitability and how to get your landlord to make repairs, see http://www.limestonesheriff.com/FAQ/rent%20handbook.pdf.
-You can also check out AlabamaLegalHelp.org at http://www.alabamalegalhelp.org/issues/housing/landlord-and-tenant
+For an overview of Alabama landlord-tenant law, including your rights to habitability and how to get your landlord to make repairs, see Nolo's article, Overview of Landlord-Tenant Laws in Alabama.
+AlabamaLegalHelp.org also has a lot of helpful information about Alabama landlord-tenant law.

-See the Laws and Legal Research section of Nolo for advice on finding and reading statutes and court decisions.
+Nolo's Laws and Legal Research section has lots of advice on finding and reading statutes and court decisions.

 Also, check your local housing ordinances for any city or county rules that cover tenant rights when it comes to repairs.
 Contact your local building or housing authority.
 To find yours, call your mayor or city manager's office or check your city's or county's website.